 I love to write songs.
 I have found that I am primarily an arranger/producer, I like to take a mess and make it beautiful, and I like to think I have a real knack for it.
 I can play any instrument you stick in my hands.
 Give me 20 minutes with it and I'll play you something.
 I spent the better part of the 90's playing in touring bands.
 Never got to go overseas, but did a lot of gigs in the lower 48.
+I was honored to have opened for many famous acts - including Pavement, Green Day, Nirvana, Built To Spill, Modest Mouse, and many more.
 Mostly a drummer at that time, but also played a lot of guitar in local bands.
 I got pretty burnt out on touring and gigging all the time.
 Now I am primarily a home studio nerd, making heavily conceptual rock music with a long time friend and collaborator.
 We have sort of a Lennon/McCartney arrangement.
 I depend on him alot and have grown to really appreciate his style and approach.
 It what makes me the happiest and keeps me from being a jaded a**hole all the time.
 At least in public.
 List of bands you probably never heard whom I played with at one time or another: • Caustic Resin (drums on "Keep on Truckin", 2003 UP! records) • The Universal (drums and vocals) • Size of Alaska (Guitar and vocals) • Godzoundz (Guitar and vocals)

 It's just something I do.
 A language I speak.

 To do exactly what I want to do, all the time.
 To collaborate and network with other like-minded individuals.